 Google Drive uses a similar playback engine to YouTube, so is a great alternative for hosting videos, especially if you're wanting to control access.

-If you've got a transcript of your video (as a text file), and the video is stored in Google Drive, you can automatically generate subtitles simply by uploading the transcript.
+If you've already got a transcript of your video as a text file, and the video is stored in Google Drive, you can automatically generate subtitles simply by uploading the transcript.

 If you've got the Office 365 version of Word, you could do the same thing using Home > Voice > Dictate.
 Again it will only work through the microphone, and the dictation will periodically time out.

-Whether you've got an automatically generated set of subtitles, or even just a transcript, it's relatively straightforward to edit those captions, or to change that transcript into a subtitle file.
+Whether you've got an automatically generated set of subtitles, or even just a transcript, it's relatively straightforward to edit those captions, convert those captions to a transcript, or change that transcript into a subtitle file.